TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 ## TKMM-NX

 # Changes
-- Logs folder is changed to `tkmm/Logs` on the SD card
+- The Logs folder location has been changed to `tkmm/Logs` on the SD card
-- The WiFi settings page is now shown at the first step of the setup wizard
+- The WiFi settings page is now the first step of the setup wizard
 - Initial setup now provides more information about what dumps are missing, if any
 - Fixed a crash occuring when clicking certain UI elements (missing library dependency)
 - TKMM-NX is now capable of handling OS image self-updates - when updating, it will reboot the Switch completely rather than just close and reopen TKMM

-**A new config file was added at** `tkmm/config.ini` **which allows you to customize a few things:**
+**A new config file was added at** `tkmm/config.ini` **which allows customization of a few things:**
-- the scale of the application, if you thought the text/images were either too big or too small
+- the scale of the application, in case the text or UI elements are either too big or too small
-- the volume for the sound card, if sound played when taking a screenshot is either too loud or too quiet
+- the volume for the sound card, in case the sound played when taking a screenshot is either too loud or too quiet

 # New menu: Reboot2Config
-A new menu has been added which replaces the power options popup when pressing the Home button.

-The R2C menu allows you to directly reboot to your desired boot entry, without needing to go back to Hekate.
+The [R2C menu](https://github.com/LordBubblesDev/R2CSharp) replaces the power options popup when pressing the Home button.
+It allows you to directly reboot to your desired boot entry, without needing to go back to Hekate.

 ![Reboot2Config Menu](/img/rc1/reboot2config.gif)